gryphark4-tech/Scenario-PortraitsRepo/README.md

 ---
 # Optional: ♂️​​Player Portraits​♀️

-   -  I also have a free collection of player portraits​ if you want to put a portrait of your character in your adventure; then you can add a portrait by either using one of the photos provided here or using your own.
-I will be adding more player portraits for all of my scenarios as well.
+   -  I also have a free collection of player portraits​ if you want to put a portrait of your character in your adventure by using one of the photos provided here; alternatively, you can use your own.

 ---
   # ​⚙️​Instructions:
    1. Download the picture of your chosen player portrait and the Player Icon in the Release page of the Player Portraits.
-Afterwards, in the Adventure tab in the editor options, click the "Add Characters".
+Afterwards, in the Adventure tab in the editor options, click "Add Characters".

    <img width="344" height="476" alt="image" src="https://github.com/user-attachments/assets/6df9aecc-2ee3-4f4a-ba00-f572a1cdc9b8" />